shirinyamani/Algorithms/graph/bellmanford/readme.md

     update the distance of the destination Vertex to the distance + weight between the source Vertex and destination Vertex
 ```

+Now let's look at the Negative case!
+Remember I mentioned we run the algorithm `number of vertex - 1` times e.g. 4 times in our case?
+But just let's assume that we run it one more time(5 times!). if so, as you can see in the chart below the weights gonna be changed!
+So, we can conclude that whenever the weights changes, we have a negative cycle in the graph!

+###add just the 5th iteration chart